BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 ## Conclusion

 What I wanted to emphasize is the idea that we are existing within a subjective and distorted world of a reality that we can not directly access.
 We are always already in a simulation, relying on second-order observation.
+What I call *angry media* outlets, many of which take part in spreading misinformation and conspiracy theories, use more and more frequently phrases like *literally*, *this is simply the truth*, *they all know it*, *its a fact*.
+They fight against ambiguity dragging anything into a culture war such that it has to be defined using one of two perspectives.
-The root cause of descending into the rabbit hole may not be a detachment from reality but rather an **attachment to certainty**.
+Thus the root cause of descending into the rabbit hole may not be a detachment from reality but rather an **attachment to certainty**.
-Perhaps Baudrillard is correct in asserting that we are entering a hyperreality that is no longer contradictory and dissolves all illusions, imaginations, and mysteries.
+Perhaps Baudrillard is correct in asserting that we are entering a *hyperreality* that is no longer contradictory and dissolves all illusions, imaginations, and mysteries.
 According to him, what we are trying to do is to purge the world of all mysteries, illusions and imaginations.
 But certainty exists only in a pure form of simulation.
 In a constructivist sense, we cannot access the absolute true reality (Kant's *the thing in itself*) because it is always already mediated.